bbrrck/bbrrck.github.io/_drafts/changing-encoding-subtitles.markdown

 title:  "Converting subtitles to UTF-8"
 date:   2016-01-29 15:00:00
 permalink: subtitles-utf8
-draft: true
 ---

 [Plex](https://plex.tv/) and
 [chromecast](www.google.com/chromecast)
 is quite a powerful combination.
 No more HDMI cables!

 One thing that sucks is watching [Bron/Broen](http://www.imdb.com/title/tt1733785/)

 {% highlight bash %}